 explore

-Explore is a table pager, just like less
+Explore is a table pager, just like less but for

 table structured data.